-According to Wiseco Global Powersports Product Manager Dave Sulecki, “A sample group from each incoming shipment is fully inspected in our engineering lab prior to being placed in inventory to be sold.
+According to Wiseco's Director of Powersports, Scott Highland, “A sample group from each incoming shipment is fully inspected in our engineering lab prior to being placed in inventory to be sold.
 Inspection is fully dimensional, and all data is recorded and compared to standards for each specific crankshaft.”
 Crankshaft pieces that pass inspections are then used to assemble the crankshafts themselves, then sent off for further testing.

 The assembled cranks are first tested for any operation that runs outside of specified tolerances.
 This is referred to as testing the crank for trueness.
 If there are any that are found to not operate completely within the specified tolerances, they will not be used.

-Dave Sulecki comments, “Inspecting crankshaft run-out or trueness is critical to the crankshaft running smoothly in the engine with less vibration and improved main bearing wear.”
+Scott Highland comments, “Inspecting crankshaft run-out, or trueness, is critical to the crankshaft running smoothly in the engine with less vibration and improved main bearing wear.”
 Any part that is not in compliance will be recorded and scrapped.

 OEM Following the Aftermarket